GraphBench: Next-generation graph learning benchmarking: Experimental setup

 Optionally, a bias term can be added to the decoder.

-\paragraph{Pretraining} In addition to training models with our encoder-processor-decoder architecture, we provide support for task evaluation of pretrained models.
-These are further specified in the subsections on additional evaluation benchmarks.
+\paragraph{Pretraining}~ In addition to training models using our encoder-processor-decoder architecture, we provide support for evaluating pretrained models on specific tasks.
+These are further specified in each subsection concerning additional evaluation benchmarks.

-\paragraph{Evaluation protocol} Using the aforementioned hyperparameter tuning process, we evaluate all baseline models across three random seeds per task and report their mean performance and standard deviations.
+\paragraph{Evaluation protocol}~ Using the aforementioned hyperparameter tuning process, we evaluate all baseline models across three random seeds for each task and report the mean performance and standard deviation.
 For out-of-distribution generalization tasks, we utilize pretrained models from these baseline evaluations.

-Moreover, we report metrics such as memory usage, training wall-clock time, and inference latency to provide insights into the real-world applications of our benchmark tasks.